01 of 10

 08 of 10

 Microwave ovens are heavy, and this step calls for a helper or two as you lift the oven into position and secure it.

 Continue to 9 of 10 below.

-- Lift the unit into position, and feed the power cord through the hole in the cabinet.
+- Lift the microwave up into position, and feed the power cord up through the hole in the cabinet.

-- Hook the lower edge of the unit onto the wall bracket, then tilt the unit so its back is flush against the wall.
+- Hook the lower edge of the microwave onto the wall bracket, then tilt the unit so its back is flush against the wall.

-- Insert the mounting bolts through the bottom of the cabinet and into the threaded holes in the top of the unit, then tighten the bolts.
+- While a helper holds the microwave in position, insert the mounting bolts down through the bottom of the cabinet and into the threaded holes in the top of the unit.
+Tighten the bolts securely.

 09 of 10